lnfernux/lnfernux.github.io/_posts/2024-10-26-TestYourself-Pt2.md

 This test fails initially.
 This was an error on my part, as I had not set the guest invite restrictions.
 This is a good example of how Maester can help you identify things you might have missed.
 In my [recommendation here](https://www.infernux.no/EntraID-GeneralHardening/#guest-invite-settings) I had recommended the value to be set to `Only users assigned to specific admin roles can invite guest users` but forgot to update it.

+It can be updated in the [external collaboration settings](https://portal.azure.com/#view/Microsoft_AAD_IAM/AllowlistPolicyBlade) in the Azure portal.
+Set the `Guest invite restrictions` to `Only users assigned to specific admin roles can invite guest users`.

 After changing it, the test passes:

 ![](/img/Maester/testpass.png)